Codes and Ciphers: Using Secret Messages

 The Easy Stuff

-Codes, ciphers and cryptology are names for messages disguised by means of various substitutions of one thing to represent another, whether words, letters or numbers.
+Codes, ciphers and cryptology are names for messages disguised by means of various substitutions of one thing to represent another, whether words, letters, symbols, or numbers.

-By the time any child is in junior high school (oh, sorry--I guess they call it "middle school" these days--I'm showing my age!), they have probably mastered at least one type of a cryptic substitution code at is most basic level.
+By the time any child is in junior high school--what they refer to asl "middle school" these days-- they have probably mastered at least one type of a cryptic substitution code at is most basic level.

 Oh, well, those days are behind me, but I still remember them with some fondess and a naughty sense of fun.
-I was inspired to write this slightly more personal memoir because of the great coverage of the topic by AmrilRadzman on his hub.
-(See link to his article at the end of this hub.)
-He spoke to the more technical and military uses of the craft of codes, and his excellent descriptions triggered these memories.
+I was inspired to write this slightly more personal memoir because of the great coverage of the topic by another writer here (no longer writing on this site).
+He wrote about the military uses of the craft of codes, and his excellent descriptions triggered these memories.

 I am tackling the fun and games angle.